JeremiahKaren/35percent.github.io/_posts/2020-04-18-the-reality-for-traders-relocating-from-elephant-and-castle-shopping-centre.md

 Southwark prefers to emphasise the increasing confidence traders are said to have, that they will be able to at least remain trading, by reference to an [Equality Impact Assessment (EIA)](http://moderngov.southwark.gov.uk/documents/s88162/Appendix%20E.pdf).
 This is cited as evidence that the so-called mitigation measures are working, despite the 28 rejected relocation applications.
 The EIA also reveals the embarrasing fact that public support for the shopping centre redevelopment from 67% in 2016 to 42% now, mainly because of concern 'about what will happen to businesses currently in the shopping centre'.
 The proposed remedy is to continue the well-meaning, but now hardly appropriate 'Follow The Herd' publicity campaign.

-##
+## Crisis response needed

 As we reported in [our last bogpost](http://35percent.org/2020-04-04-shopping-centre-cpo-council-plough-on-regardless/) Southwark has approved a welcome £200,000 in support of traders, agreed before the Coronavirus lockdown.
 Seperately, Southwark has also launched a [Business Hardship Fund](https://www.southwark.gov.uk/health-and-wellbeing/public-health/for-the-public/coronavirus/business-hardhip-fund) of £2m, aimed at all the borough's 10,000 microbusinesses.

 But otherwise Southwark's [latest report](http://moderngov.southwark.gov.uk/documents/s88157/Report%20EC%20Shopping%20Centre%20Progress.pdf) on the progress of the shopping centre redevelopment takes no account of the entirely new, desperate circumstances of the Coronavirus pandemic.
 The report is dated 24 March and so this could have been excused, were it not that it was not considered until 7 April,  two weeks after lockdown, without any amendment or addendum, recognising the new trading situation.

-The report gives no figures for any amount of money actually paid out to traders, from any source.
+The report also gives no figures for any amount of money actually paid out to traders, from any source.

 ## Support traders, not Delancey

-At the same time Southwark has done Delancey the huge favour [of adopting CPO powers](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=47899) and [leasing both the shopping centre and the LCC](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=56017), to overide residents legal rights.
+Southwark has done Delancey the huge favour [of adopting CPO powers](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=47899) and [leasing both the shopping centre and the LCC](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=56017), to overide residents legal rights.
 While Southwark claim that is at nearly nil cost to itself, it will be of considerable financial benefit to Delancey, who would not otherwise have been able to secure the necessary funding for their redevelopment scheme [^3].

 It did this without insisting that Delancey improve its own support for traders.
 The relocation fund remains £634,700 and Delancey still insist on closure on 31 July, with some [minor concessions](https://www.london-se1.co.uk/news/view/10180?utm_source=SE1+Direct&utm_campaign=0c3a7afe5a-SE1+Direct+1000&utm_medium=email&utm_term=0_9d1f71fd65-0c3a7afe5a-407867973) and despite [the SE1 survey](https://twitter.com/se1/status/1240692710987558913) that showed 72% of local people want the centre kept open.